mhpranta12/LMS/README.md

 ## Features Completed
-Backend
+## Backend
--Full CRUD for Books maagement .
+- Full CRUD for Books maagement .
 Also books by branch and by category view

-Frontend
+## Frontend
--Book List for All of the books
+- Book List for All of the books

 ## Assumptions and design decisions
--Architecture: Clean Architecture (To ensure proper organization, single responsiblity, testability) -Design Principles : SOLID (To ensure separation of concern)
+- Architecture: Clean Architecture (To ensure proper organization, single responsiblity, testability)
+- Design Principles : SOLID (To ensure separation of concern)

--Design Patterns  : Unit of work (To ensure atomicity of operations) , Repository (To ensure single responsibility) -Security : JWT Token
+- Design Patterns  : Unit of work (To ensure atomicity of operations) , Repository (To ensure single responsibility)
+- Security : JWT Token